aurainsignia/ds-blog/content/articles/article-1-introduction.md

 Dead Reckoning will be everything Zombie Survival has been and more.
 I plan on recreating many of the existing systems that are in current iterations of the game and expanding upon them or improving them where I think it's needed.
 Since we're no longer tethered to the old engine, I'm really free to experiment and use better ideas for creating the gameplay elements that the original game had.

-## The Development Timeline and Release Schedule
+## The Development Timeline & Release Schedule

 {{< simplecenter caption="The woes of early s&box development." >}}
 ![garrymoment](/images/garrymoment.png)